 And as an interesting twist to planting, we can add - pruning.
-When so-called „pollard willows“ are left unpruned their branches become too heavy and the trees break up (above).
+When so-called „pollard willows“ are left unpruned their branches become too heavy and the trees break (above).
 After being neglected that way for many years, they are now restored and cared again: regular pruning of their branches in several-year intervals creates characteristic “hollow willows“.
 Below their stylish haircut, their bark and decaying hollows are home for beetles and birds (below).

 This box is a gift for this beauty below - Commoon Hoppoe (Upupa epops Hoppoe, Eurasian Hoppoe).
 The bird is nesting on the ground because it feeds on larvae from the feces of livestock.

 The box is there for a while, but still no signs of a possible new tenant.
-He might prefer other wall colors?
-Or more central place?
-We expect Andrea to keep us informed.

 Local people who didn’t pay much attention to the island in the past are now attracted by its new makeup.
 They come to participate in “horse days” and to socialize.
-(It is also worth mentioning that new working places were opened on the farm and in the new, modern camping, both situated on the mainland close to the entrance of the island.)
+(It is also worth mentioning that new working places were opened on the farm and in the new, modern campsite, both situated on the mainland close to the entrance of the island.)

 Equestrian clubs have their summer camps here.
 There are camps for children too: this year there were six of them during summer holidays.
-They were full booked already in May – a proof of a high interest.
+They were fully booked already in May – a proof of a high interest.